Pothos Plants for Sale Online

 Pothos is arguably the easiest of all houseplants to grow at home or in the office.
 If you are a person who forgets to water your plants pothos is the plant for you.
 This trailing vine has heart-shaped leaves, that can be variegated with white, yellow, or pale green.
 While pothos likes bright, indirect light it can thrive equally as well in areas that don’t get a lot of sunlight or have only fluorescent lighting such as offices or apartments.

-Soil: Pothos plants thrive in ordinary, well-draining potting soil. we recommend Espoma Organic Potting Mix as we have found this soil to not hold too much moisture and become water-logged.
+Pothos plants thrive in ordinary, well-draining potting soil. we recommend Espoma Organic Potting Mix as we have found this soil to not hold too much moisture and become water-logged.

-Light: pothos prefer bright but indirect light.
+Pothos prefer bright but indirect light.
 Variegated pothos such as Golden Pothos, for example, sometimes will lose their leaf patterns and revert to all-green plants if they don't get enough bright light much light.
 If this begins to happen simply moving them to brighter conditions will restore the variegation.
 Pale leaves on solid color pothos are a sign of too much sun and they should be moved to a slightly darker location.

-Water: Pothos prefer to have their soil dry out completely between waterings.
+Pothos prefer to have their soil dry out completely between waterings.
 If pothos is kept too wet, the roots will rot.
 If you notice Black spots on the leaves this indicates the soil has been kept too wet.
 Don’t wait until the leaves start to wilt to water the plant as doing this often will cause the pothos plants to begin to shed leaves.

 Dry, brown leaf edges mean the plant was kept dry too long and you should adjust your watering to happen more frequently.

-Fertilizing Pothos: Pothos are not heavy feeders however they do appreciate being feed twice per month during the growing season.
+Pothos are not heavy feeders however they do appreciate being feed twice per month during the growing season.
 Feed your pothos plants with a slow-release fertilizer such as Osmocote Plus indoor/outdoor fertilizer.
 If you prefer to feed as you water we recommend Jack's Classic Houseplant special plant food.

 Pothos are very easy to grow with other plants.
-Due to their relatively low vining habit, they are perfect neighbors when planted with other plants. plant pothos in the same pot as a peace lily, for example, adds another level of texture and color.
+Due to their relatively low vining habit, they are perfect neighbors when planted with other plants.
+Planting pothos in the same pot as a peace lily, for example, adds another level of texture and color.

-Our customers have also let us know how well pothos does when planted in ta pot with ficus trees.
+Our customers have also let us know how well pothos does when planted in a pot with ficus trees.
 They are allowed to grow up the trunk of the ficus tree and both plants are very happy.

 Pothos is not the best choice for homes with pets or small children